VeryCB/web_developer_screener/readme.md

-Thanks for applying to Storypark!
-This repo contains everything related to our backend technical screener.

-We have designed the process to take less than 3 hours to complete, but understand that everyone's availability may be different.
-Please let me know (roughly) when we can except your answers.
-It may take a day or two to review your responses, so hang tight, and we'll give you feedback once one of the team members has looked through things.

-# About the screener
-- Do take your time, we're specifically looking for well written and tested code, and something you would consider to be production quality.
-- You are welcome to use any language you feel comfortable with.
-The quality matters more than the framework.
-You may share your answers how you see fit, generally a zip file or github.com link has been preferred by previous candidates.

 # Questions
 1. What’s your proudest achievement?
 It can be a personal project or something you’ve worked on professionally.
 Just a short paragraph is fine, but we’d love to know why you’re proud of it.
 2. What's the most interesting technical article you've read recently?
 What did you like about it and why should we take a look at it?